 This Gluten-Free Brownie Cake is super rich, chocolaty, creamy and light.
 It’s somewhere between a dense brownie and an airy cake — it’s out of this world!
 If you’re searching for the best gluten-free brownies, your search has ended!
 Please don’t think I’m being a snob or anything, but I have a pet peeve when it comes to gluten-free labeling – it’s when things that are inherently gluten-free are labeled gluten-free.
 Let me explain . . .

-My oldest son, who’s 12, was diagnosed with Celiac Disease when he was 5.
-So I’ve spent a number of years in the gluten-free world.
+My oldest son was diagnosed with Celiac Disease when he was 5, so I’ve spent a number of years in the gluten-free world.
 On many packages, I really appreciate and need strong labeling.
 With Celiac, there’s no messing around — no cross contamination allowed!

 I take this seriously — my son has his own toaster, butter, cream cheese, etc. If there’s something that may come into contact with “gluten-full” products, he has his own container of it . . . because even a butter spreader can return crumbs to the butter container!